 I’m a Registered Nurse by trade, and Greg works for a subsidiary of a major airline.
 He is fortunate to be able to work part time and go home every fall to help his father harvest, and I take temporary travel nursing contracts.
 Greg brings home the flight benefits and I bring home the bacon.
 We sold our minivan in 2016 and are currently living in our 29 ft Keystone Sprinter travel trailer in Tucson, AZ.

-We aren’t internet entrepreneurs traveling the world full time on the profits of some obscure marketing course we want you to *click here* for, and we’re not independently wealthy.
-We’re just normal people who have to work like everyone else, but by living under our means, and without any debt, since we were married we’ve managed to average less than eight months a year doing so.
+We aren’t independently wealthy, we’re just normal people who have to work like everyone else, but by living under our means, and without any debt, since we were married we’ve managed to average less than eight months a year doing so.
 We just don’t buy into these American ideas that more is more, you should finance what you can’t afford, and debt is just a normal part of life.
 We invest very little in ‘things’ and choose instead to allocate our finances to doing what we love.
 And index funds.
 I started writing to share our anecdotes with friends and family, but now my main motivation and true passion is to encourage others to pursue financial freedom, and to live their wildest dreams.
+Looking at you, nurses.

 This blog is part travel, part personal finance, and part real life.
 I hope you’ll find some entertainment, and if you’re keen, learn a thing or two about working little and spending less to do whatever you love more.